 05 of 09

 The true-blue flowers of annual Lobelia erinus are a popular filler plant in early spring containers and hanging baskets, and new varieties of this plant ensure that blooms won't fade when the weather heats up.
-'Laguna' Sky Blue from Proven Winners is a mounding and trailing plant that reaches no more than a foot tall in your containers, and requires no deadheading during the growing season.
-When nights get hot, shear the plant and keep it hydrated for a repeat bloom after temperatures drop below 70 degrees F.
+'Laguna' Sky Blue from Proven Winners is a mounding and trailing plant that reaches no more than a foot tall in your containers and requires no deadheading during the growing season.
+When nights get hot, shear the plant and keep it hydrated for a repeat bloom after temperatures drop below 70 degrees Fahrenheit.

 06 of 09